-On 11/17/2017 CHAYA PRASAD filed an Other lawsuit against PROVIDENT RESOURCES GROUP INC. This case was filed in Los Angeles County Superior Courts, Pomona Courthouse South located in Los Angeles, California.
+On 11/17/2017 CHAYA PRASAD filed a Personal Injury - Other Personal Injury lawsuit against PROVIDENT RESOURCES GROUP INC. This case was filed in Los Angeles County Superior Courts, Pomona Courthouse South located in Los Angeles, California.
 The Judge overseeing this case is GLORIA WHITE-BROWN.
 The case status is Pending - Other Pending.

 Pending - Other Pending